 Yes, your water is safe!
-We are pleased to present the 2014 Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
-This report provides a detailed look at the Davis-Monthan drinking water program and what the Davis-Monthan drinking water team does for you every day.
+We are pleased to present the 2015 Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
+This report is intended to provide a detailed look at the Davis-Monthan AFB drinking water program and what the Davis-Monthan AFB drinking water team does for you every day to provide safe drinking water.